-To The Right People
+4. Market To The Right People

 “Am I targeting the right people?”

-You may have loads of adoring fans who love your campaign, but if none of them have budgetary discretion, (or the pester-ability to get the person to spend their budgetary power in your direction), you have wasted your campaign.
+You may have loads of adoring fans who love your campaign, but if none of them have budgetary discretion, (or the pester-ability to get the person to spend their budgetary power in your direction), you have wasted your marketing.

 If you are offering free trials or giveaways, then know you will get a lot of freebie seekers who may not be your ideal target market and will turn into shadows as soon as you have the temerity to ask them to pay for something.

-Using The Right Channel
+5. Use The Right Channel

 Part of belonging to our tribe is we read the same sort of magazines and newspapers, use the same type of social media, and watch the same sort of TV programs.